typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 {% img center http://i.imgur.com/MFB4gQA.jpg  %}

-Every night, large telescopes search the night sky for object like the Chelyabinsk meteor.
-Images are reviewed by computer programs that try to spot moving object.
-If an image seems interesting, it is queued to a human operator who is an expert at verifying images of asteroids and rejecting false positives.
+Every night, large telescopes search the night sky for objecast like the Chelyabinsk meteor.
+Images are reviewed by computer programs that try to spot moving dots in the night sky.
+If an image seems interesting, it is queued for review by a human operator who is an expert at rejecting false positives.

 The asteroid that exploded over Russia was relatively small, about 17-20 meters across.
-Although the telescopes searching the skies are pretty good - they discover 1 or 2 asteroids per day - smaller asteroids like this are much harder to find via the automated methods used by today's sky surveys.
+Smaller asteroids like this are much harder to find via the automated methods used by today's sky surveys.

+As it turns out, the problem of discovering asteroids is a huge one.
+It's estimated that there are several **million** undiscovered asteroids in our solar system (we know of about 500,000).

 <!-- more -->

-The problem of discovering asteroids is a huge one.
-It's estimated that there are several **million** undiscovered asteroids in our solar system (we know of about 500,000).

 ## A human touch